stueyG1t/CMALT-Stuart/index.md

 Through the Digital Backpack and AI teaching, I advocate for infrastructure and practice that acknowledges difference, prioritises confidence, and respects autonomy.
 My future goals include continued refinement of the diagnostic approach, further involvement in AI policy, and sharing of practice across the sector to support inclusive digital transformation.

+This work builds upon the practical delivery in [Core Area 2a](#core-area-2a-understanding-of-teaching-learning-andor-assessment-processes) and complements the implementation focus of [Core Area 1c](#core-area-1c-supporting-the-deployment-of-learning-technologies).

 ---

-### To-Do List for Evidence

-- Add artefact e.g student quote

 ### References

+Equality Act 2010.
+(2010) *legislation.gov.uk*.
+Available at: https://www.legislation.gov.uk/ukpga/2010/15/contents (Accessed: 14 July 2025).

+European Union (2016) *Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 (General Data Protection Regulation)*.
+Available at: https://gdpr.eu/ (Accessed: 14 July 2025).

 Intelligent.com (2024) *Survey: 92% of college students use AI tools like ChatGPT*.
-Available at: [https://www.intelligent.com/](https://www.intelligent.com/) (Accessed: 14 July 2025).
+Available at: https://www.intelligent.com/ (Accessed: 14 July 2025).

 Jisc (no date) *Digital capabilities framework*.
-Available at: [https://jisc.ac.uk](https://jisc.ac.uk) (Accessed: 14 July 2025).
+Available at: https://www.jisc.ac.uk/rd/projects/building-digital-capability (Accessed: 14 July 2025).

 UK Department for Education (2019) *Essential digital skills framework*.
-Available at: [https://www.gov.uk/government/publications/essential-digital-skills-framework](https://www.gov.uk/government/publications/essential-digital-skills-framework) (Accessed: 14 July 2025).

-- [ ] Copy of Digital Backpack mapping documentation (to Jisc/Essential Digital Skills)

-- [ ] Screenshot or link to university AI policy showing contributed definition

-- [ ] Email or notes showing contribution to LinkedIn Learning or Teams Premium rollout

-- [ ] Evidence of WCAG 2.1 compliance checklists used in workshop/resource development

-- [ ] Meeting minutes or summary of AI SIG discussions reflecting your input

--

----

-### References

-Equality Act 2010.
-(2010) *legislation.gov.uk*.
-Available at: [https://www.legislation.gov.uk/ukpga/2010/15/contents](https://www.legislation.gov.uk/ukpga/2010/15/contents) (Accessed: 14 July 2025).

-European Union (2016) *Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 (General Data Protection Regulation)*.
-Available at: [https://gdpr.eu/](https://gdpr.eu/) (Accessed: 14 July 2025).
+Available at: https://www.gov.uk/government/publications/essential-digital-skills-framework (Accessed: 14 July 2025).

 UK Government (2018) *The Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018*.
-Available at: [https://www.legislation.gov.uk/uksi/2018/952/contents/made](https://www.legislation.gov.uk/uksi/2018/952/contents/made) (Accessed: 14 July 2025).

-UK Department for Education (2019) *Essential digital skills framework*.
-Available at: [https://www.gov.uk/government/publications/essential-digital-skills-framework](https://www.gov.uk/government/publications/essential-digital-skills-framework) (Accessed: 14 July 2025).

-Jisc (no date) *Digital capabilities framework*.
-Available at: [https://www.jisc.ac.uk/rd/projects/building-digital-capability](https://www.jisc.ac.uk/rd/projects/building-digital-capability) (Accessed: 14 July 2025).
+Available at: https://www.legislation.gov.uk/uksi/2018/952/contents/made (Accessed: 14 July 2025).

 University of Greenwich (no date) *AI Guidance for Research*.
-Available at: [https://www.gre.ac.uk/ai-guidance/research](https://www.gre.ac.uk/ai-guidance/research) (Accessed: 14 July 2025).

-Equality Act 2010.
-(2010) *legislation.gov.uk*.
-Available at: [https://www.legislation.gov.uk/ukpga/2010/15/contents](https://www.legislation.gov.uk/ukpga/2010/15/contents) (Accessed: 14 July 2025).

-European Union (2016) *Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 (General Data Protection Regulation)*.
-Available at: [https://gdpr.eu/](https://gdpr.eu/) (Accessed: 14 July 2025).

-UK Government (2018) *The Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018*.
-Available at: [https://www.legislation.gov.uk/uksi/2018/952/contents/made](https://www.legislation.gov.uk/uksi/2018/952/contents/made) (Accessed: 14 July 2025).

-UK Department for Education (2019) *Essential digital skills framework*.
-Available at: [https://www.gov.uk/government/publications/essential-digital-skills-framework](https://www.gov.uk/government/publications/essential-digital-skills-framework) (Accessed: 14 July 2025).

-Jisc (no date) *Digital capabilities framework*.
-Available at: [https://www.jisc.ac.uk/rd/projects/building-digital-capability](https://www.jisc.ac.uk/rd/projects/building-digital-capability) (Accessed: 14 July 2025).
+Available at: https://www.gre.ac.uk/ai-guidance/research (Accessed: 14 July 2025).

+---

 ## Core Area 3: Understanding and Engaging with Legislation, Policies, and Standards